Racquetball at the 2023 Pan American Games – Qualification

-Racquetball competitions at the 2023 Pan American Games in Santiago, Chile will be held at the Racket Sports Center.
+The following are the qualification system and qualified athletes for the racquetball at the 2023 Pan American Games competitions scheduled to take place between October 21 and 26 at the Racket sports Center.

-Seven medal events will be contested, a singles, doubles and team events for both men and women and a mixed doubles event.
-A total of 48 athletes will qualify to compete at the games.

-Qualification
+Qualification system

 A total of 48 racquetball athletes will qualify to compete.
 Each nation may enter a maximum of 4 athletes (two per gender).
 In each gender there will be a total of 24 athletes qualified, with the 2023 Pan American Championships being used to determine the countries qualified.
 Chile as host nation qualified the maximum quota automatically.

-Participating nations

-A total of 1 country qualified athletes.